 To be considered for admission to the Master of Biomedical Sciences degree program, applicants must submit the following documented evidence:

-A limited number of transfer credits from other institutions are allowed: 6 semester (9 quarter) hours for the Master in Biomedical Science.
+Transfer of a limited number of graduate-level course credits from other institutions may be allowed: 6 semester (9 quarter) hours for the Master in Biomedical Science.
+However, this does not remove the requirement to enroll in a minimum of 15 credit hours per quarter.

 Admissions decisions are made on a rolling basis.
 Students are advised to complete their application files as early as possible, but no later than July 15th, to ensure timely consideration.